devangmaniar/Google_GenAI_Leadership_Cert/README.md

 ## Difference between Traditional AI and Generative AI
 - **Traditional AI**: Focuses on **Prediction and Classification** based on existing data.
 - **Generative AI**: Focuses on **Creating new content** based on learned patterns.

+# Machine Learning Approaches

+This repository explains the three main approaches to Machine Learning: Supervised, Unsupervised, and Reinforcement.

+---

+## 1. Supervised ML Approach
+- Supervised Learning trains models on **labeled data** to predict outputs for new inputs.
+- It uses examples with correct answers so the model learns how to make predictions on new, similar data.

+**Examples:**
+- Train a model on labeled fruit photos (apples, bananas, oranges).
+Once trained, the model can guess the fruit in a new photo.
+- Train a model on house prices with labeled data (size, bedrooms, location, sale price).
+Once trained, the model can predict prices of new houses.

+---

+## 2. Unsupervised ML Approach
+- Unsupervised Learning trains models on **unlabeled data** to find patterns, structures, or natural groupings without knowing the correct output.
+- It has **no predefined labels or outcomes**.
+- Foundational Models often use unsupervised lear